tcmetzger/pypresseportal/README.rst

 >>> public_service_stories[0].id
 "1512510"

-3. The method `get_public_service_specific_region()` to retrieve press releases from police and fire departments as well as other public service offices in a specific state in Germany (https://api.presseportal.de/doc/article/publicservice/region).
+3. Use the method `get_public_service_specific_region()` to retrieve press releases from police and fire departments as well as other public service offices in a specific state in Germany (https://api.presseportal.de/doc/article/publicservice/region).
-You need to specify a state as an argument.
+You need to specify a region code as an argument (list of region codes: https://api.presseportal.de/doc/value/region).
 If no other arguments are provided, PyPresseportal defaults to retrieving the 50 most recent public service stories available for this state.
 For example:

 >>> from pypresseportal import PresseportalApi
 >>> api_object = PresseportalApi(YOUR_API_KEY)